 - access to events with low to no economic barriers (free events; subsidized ticket prices; and “pay what you can’);

-- degrees of comfort being in the venues we choose (e.g. safe spaces, ethical organizations, diverse demographic representations); and
+- degrees of comfort in attending the venues we choose (e.g. safe spaces, ethical organizations, diverse demographic representations); and

 - intellectual and affective accessibility in a variety of forms, from academic-style lectures to musical performances to circle conversations, and so on.

-We will have ASL interpretation at the Guelph Lecture.
+We will have ASL interpretation and live transcription at the Guelph Lecture.
 ASL interpretation is available for all other events upon request (up to 3 weeks prior to the start of the festival) even if only one person requests it.

 We want to support you to enable your full participation.
 We include a fillable form in the Accessibility section of our website so you can inform us of your access requirements and support needs that might not be listed above.
 These might include:

 - chemical, light, sound, touch, temperature, or other sensitivities or allergies;

 - food allergies or sensitivities;

 - requests for ASL interpretation at some or all events;